Polio eradication: 2022

 The situation improved in Afghanistan as well, as between 2021 and 2022 the country became significantly more peaceful as the government consolidated their control, though with remaining pockets of violence.

 Vaccine-derived cases continue to circulate, particularly in the African and Eastern Mediterranean WHO regions.
 Concern was focused on Ukraine, where cVDPV had been detected in fall 2021 but vaccination efforts had been halted due to the Russian invasion, and on poor quality surveillance extant in Southeast Africa 684 confirmed cases of cVDPV2 were seen across twenty countries during 2022, in addition to 189 cases of cVDPV1 and one case of cVDPV3 in Israel.
 The first case was reported in the United States since 2013, tied to cVDPV2 strains found in Israel and the United Kingdom.
-In Burundi and the Democratic Republic of the Congo, two outbreaks of cVDPV2 that caused a combined seven cases were identified as having a link to the nOPV2 vaccine, the first outbreaks with ties to nOPV2 after its initial deployment in 2021; according to an assessment reported by the GPEI, an estimated 30–40 additional outbreaks of cVDPV2 would have occurred from March 2021 – March 2023 without the nOPV2 rollout.
+In Burundi and the Democratic Republic of the Congo, two outbreaks of cVDPV2 that caused a combined seven cases were identified as having a link to the nOPV2 vaccine, the first outbreaks with ties to nOPV2 after its initial deployment in 2021; according to an assessment reported by the GPEI, an estimated 30–40 additional outbreaks of cVDPV2 would have occurred from March 2021 to March 2023 without the nOPV2 rollout.
 Vaccine-derived viral strains were also detected in environmental samples from a number of additional countries without diagnosed cases.
 From February to May, traces of cVDPV2 were discovered in sewage in London, United Kingdom.
 This led the United Kingdom to declare a "national incident".
 However, authorities have said that the risk to the general public is "extremely low", and no cases were reported.